multiplemonomials/Equivalent-Exchange-3/README.md

 	* Please do not open an issue to ask a question-that is for the forums.
 2. Go to [the issues page](http://github.com/pahimar/Equivalent-Exchange-Reborn/issues).
 3. Click `New Issue` right below `Star` and `Fork`.
-4. Enter your Issue's title (something that summarizes your issue), and then create a detailed description ("Hey pahimar, could you add/change xxx?" or "Hey, found an exploit:  stuff").
+4. Enter your Issue's title (something that summarizes your issue), and then create a detailed description ("Hey, could you add/change xxx?" or "Hey, found $exploit").
 	* If you are reporting a bug report from an unofficial version, make sure you include the following:
 		* Commit SHA (usually located in a changelog or the jar name itself)
 		* ForgeModLoader log